Parents of suspect in Michigan school shooting due in court

 The district says it has consulted with mental health experts and law enforcement officials on the return of athletics, and the recommendation was to give students and the community opportunities to interact with their peers.

+Other schools in the district were closed Tuesday out of “an abundance of caution,” the district said, after a threat was directed its middle school on social media.
+Online threats against other Michigan schools following the shooting at Oxford High have led to school closings elsewhere and charges.

-The district also will hold its first school board meeting Tuesday evening since the shooting.
+The Oxford district also will hold its first school board meeting Tuesday evening since the shooting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.